tiagozacarias/batch_linux/README.md

 The default backup directory and ~/backups

+* The batch_key_inventory.sh Tool can be used to obtain inventory of network equipment.

+For the time being the inventory is only supported on equipments I cisco the idea and extend it to other manufacturers.

+			$ ./batch_key_inventory.sh --exec_c2960 cisco_inventory.tcl

 * You must include the host groups in the /etc/hosts file, following the examples below: